To amend title XVIII of the Social Security Act to preserve access to rehabilitation innovation centers under the Medicare program.

 Last Updated: Dec 7, 2017

 Length: 6 pages

-This bill was introduced on December 7, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 7, 2017, in a previous session of Congress, but it did not receive a vote.

 May 13, 2015

 Earlier Version — Introduced

 This activity took place on a related bill, H.R.
 2292 (114th).